CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 The city itself is a centuries old conglomerate of old and new city quarters, tightly interwoven and labyrinthian in nature.

 ### Landmarks
-These landmarks both serve as points of orientation, as well as a minor scenario of their own, with their own moral quandries, hostilities and drama.
+These landmarks both serve as points of orientation, as well as minor scenarios of their own, each with their own moral quandries, hostilities and drama.

 #### The River
 A large river divides the city in two.
 Dozens of large and several smaller bridges span its breadth.
 These days, the water runs red and is poisonous to the touch.
 Swimming is ill-advised!